fujii/fujii.github.io/_posts/2019-07-12-windows-http-sys-port-80.md

 (...)
 ~~~

+Use `netstat -ao | findstr :80` for concise result.

 HTTP.sys implements [HTTP Server API](https://docs.microsoft.com/en-us/windows/win32/http/http-api-start-page) to listen the ports.
-There are two ways to solve the issue.
+There are two ways to work around the issue.

 ## Disable services which are using HTTP.sys

-You can get which services is using HTTP Server API by invoking `netsh http show servicestate`.
+Get the status of which services are using HTTP Server API by invoking `netsh http show servicestate`.
 In the following example, pid 2668 is registering `HTTP://+:80/116B50EB-ECE2-41AC-8429-9F9E963361B7/`.

 ~~~